 Clark is committed to protecting the privacy of all individuals involved in a report of a bias incident.
 Every effort will be made to protect the confidentiality of individuals targeted and to maintain the confidentiality requested by the reporting party.
 The outcome of any reported incident will take into account the confidentiality of the involved parties.

-In all instances where bias incidents or hate crimes are alleged, the totality of the circumstances will be evaluated, considering among other things the nature, severity, and duration of the acts and the impacts upon the targeted person(s).
+In all instances where bias incidents are alleged, the totality of the circumstances will be evaluated, considering among other things the nature, severity, and duration of the acts and the impacts upon the targeted person(s).

 The Clark University Bias Incident Response Protocol shall be interpreted and implemented in a manner consistent with Clark’s commitment to academic freedom as described in the faculty handbook.

 Upon receipt of any report alleging a bias incident, the Bias Incident Response Team will convene to review and respond to reported incidents.
 The team will meet as soon as practical but no later than one week following the receipt of the report.
 The team will assess the report, investigate, and determine the appropriate measures to be taken.
-Such measures may include, but are not limited to, the following: making a record of the incident, communicating the incident to the Clark community, pursuing disciplinary action through the student conduct or employment process, referring the matter to the relevant office for appropriate action, offering conflict resolution options, reporting to appropriate internal departments and outside agencies, and/or providing education and programming.
+Such measures may include, but are not limited to, the following: making a record of the incident, communicating the incident to the Clark community, pursuing disciplinary action through the student conduct or employment process, referring the matter to the relevant office for appropriate action, offering conflict resolution options, and reporting to appropriate internal departments and outside agencies.